Welcome to Palmer Memorial Episcopal Church

 This begins with worship.
 Liturgy Preparation (Liturgy Prep) is offered each Sunday as an integral part of the 9 a.m. and 11 a.m. worship services.
 The children are led out of church behind the children's cross during the Gospel hymn and return at the exchange of the Peace.
 During this special time, the children have an opportunity to worship and learn about the gospel lesson for the day.
 This special time is spent singing together, praying together, and talking about the gospel.
 Liturgy Preparation is offered to all children.

 The Nursery is provided for children ages 3 months to school age.
-Childcare is available from 8:40 am until after the 11 am service on Sundays and from 5:30 to 9:00 pm on Wednesday evenings.
+Childcare is available from 7:30 am until 11:30 am on Sundays and from 5:30 to 9:00 pm during Great Wednesday offerings.
 We also offer childcare for special events.

 There are two classrooms available, but children may participate in the classroom where they are most comfortable (with siblings, etc.) Toddlers 18 months to 3 years old are provided a Sunday school lesson and activity in the nursery from 10–11 am.